PotOfCoffee2Go/simply-trello/README.md

 ### Comments
 You only need to provide the information in the `content` that you wish to update.
 A common task is to add a comment to an existing card.
-The `path` must always contain the board, list, and card but only the `cardComment` field is required in the `content` object.
+The `path` must always contain the board, list, and card but in this case only the `cardComment` field is required in the `content` object.
 The comment will be added to the existing comments on the card.

     content: {
         cardComment: 'A good friend helps you when you fall.
 A best friend laughs in your face and trips you again!',